 You’ll enjoy these across the usual slate of modes: Grand Prix with its 50cc, 100cc, 150cc, and Mirror 150cc four-race Cups; Time Trials pitting you against enviably-skilled ghosts; VS Race in which you can set your own custom rules to liven things up; and Battle, where racers drive around tracks in any direction they wish to pop rivals’ balloons.
 Whilst players may lament the lack of smaller arenas in Battle mode, this works well and adds an element of tension in not knowing when a player will appear around the next corner.

-That neatly leads us onto items, which deliver four new additions over the arsenal that players were previously able to equip themselves with.
+That neatly leads us onto items, which deliver four new additions to the arsenal that players were previously able to equip themselves with.
 The Boomerang Flower is a satisfying weapon, especially when you’ve lined up a throw that will spin out multiple racers, whereas the Piranha Plant chomps forward to grant you boosts whilst also munching bananas, coins and nearby competitors.
 It is the sonic wave-emitting Super Horn that has been met with a gleeful response, allowing players to defend themselves from incoming Spiny Shells, whilst the Crazy Eight provides an assortment of items to use as you wish.
 Coins also make a return appearance, allowing you to heighten the speed of your kart, which is imperative on more challenging difficulties.

-Drifting remains just as integral to speeding around each track in the quickest time through the Mini-Turbos that they continue to provide, whereas Jump Boosts, rewarded by performing tricks in mid-air, are important for keeping yourself at the forefront of the pack.
+Drifting remains just as integral to speeding around each track in the quickest time through the Mini-Turbos that they continue to provide, whereas Jump Boosts, rewarded by performing tricks in mid-air, is important for keeping yourself at the forefront of the pack.
 Rubber banding, a bugbear throughout the kart racer’s history, is now relatively negated, with only a handful of aggravating instances that I encountered where I was suddenly robbed of victory by the AI that blitzed my racer with a sudden barrage of consecutive items nearing the end of the race.

 Nintendo’s shift to HD development has already resulted in sublime results.
 But, in Mario Kart 8, Hideki Konno and his team have really made the hardware sing.
 1080p and 60fps in single player is a visual treat that your eyeballs deserve to witness, whereas the drop to 30fps when three or four players get in on the action isn’t enough of a degradation to ever threaten the game from remaining insanely fun.
 The Nintendo Big Band have already displayed their skills in the recent Mario Kart 8 Direct, but the company’s pursuit of recording live music for their games continues to bring greater energy to the entire experience.